12379Monty/reAnalysis/Scripts/M3B-SPLASH-OASIS/datasets/mdFiles/SPLASH_followup_review.md

 ## Conclusion

-The trio of Henderson et al., Kokot et al., and Dehghannasiri et al. studies collectively establish that reference-free, statistics-first genomic analysis is not only feasible but often superior to traditional alignment-based approaches.
-By unifying diverse biological discovery tasks under a single computational framework, operating efficiently at scale, and enabling discovery in both model and non-model organisms, these works fundamentally change how genomic sequence analysis can and should be performed.
+The trio of Henderson et al., Kokot et al., and Dehghannasiri et al. studies collectively establish that reference-free, statistics-first genomic analysis is feasible By unifying diverse biological discovery tasks under a single computational framework, operating efficiently at scale, and enabling discovery in both model and non-model organisms, these works change how genomic sequence analysis can be performed.

-The paradigm shift is profound: from "align to a reference and look for what you know" to "discover what varies statistically, then determine what it means biologically."
-This inversion—statistics first, biology second—opens the door to discoveries that would otherwise remain hidden in the dark matter of the genome.

 Key achievements:
 - **Henderson et al.:** Unified microbial discovery and statistical assembly
 - **Kokot et al.:** Scalable implementation enabling terabyte-scale analysis
 - **Dehghannasiri et al.:** Single-cell and spatial reference-free discovery

-Together, these represent not incremental improvements but a wholesale rethinking of genomic discovery, with profound implications for basic research, clinical diagnostics, and our understanding of biological diversity across the tree of life.